eyanoapp/opensigl/docs/en/finance/core-concepts/debtor-groups.md

   <p><b>Debtors</b> are individuals or organisations that can procure goods and services from the medical institution and are invoiced as a result.
 The vast majority of debtors will be patients, though other kinds of clients may also be modeled as debtors in certain contexts.</p>
 </div>

-All debtors in BHIMA are organized into Debtor Groups.
+All debtors in OpenSIGL are organized into Debtor Groups.
 Debtor Groups determine the accounts and billing structure for individual debtors.

 ## Required Information

-Because debtor groups are principally a financial concept, BHIMA requires certain financial information to create one.
+Because debtor groups are principally a financial concept, OpenSIGL requires certain financial information to create one.
 This includes:

 1. **Name** - the name of the group that will show up in labels and dropdown menus throughout the application.
 2. **Locked** - locks the group to prevent patient assignment and further invoicing of group members.